 (Feb.
 8, 2012) By now, you may not even remember what “New Year’s resolution” you vowed to keep this year, much less be even close to following it!
 Often such resolutions don’t work because we are changing something we inherently enjoy or are used to routinely doing without much practice in doing so.
 For example, telling oneself (as I did this year), “No more ice cream,” probably didn’t pan out very well.
 That’s because most of us thoroughly enjoy it!
 Perhaps your goal was to stop eating fast food completely, but you find yourself swinging by the drive-through window when you realize there’s nothing at home to prepare for dinner.
-Perhaps this year, instead of vowing to make drastic changes that don’t even last one month, you can start making slight changes that you can maintain throughout the rest of 2012 and beyond.
+Perhaps this year, instead of vowing to make drastic changes that don’t even last one month, you can start making slight changes that you can maintain through the rest of the year.
 These small modifications will more than likely provide a similar desired result and set yourself up for more successes in the future.

 Set Yourself for Success